Why does A-Camp cost so much?

 IV.
 Because We Need To Make a Profit

-But it hasn't eliminated the need for profit altogether.
-Furthermore, the time and energy that the site loses as our staff prepares for and attends A-Camp is significant and therefore must be "worth it."
+But it hasn't eliminated the need for profit altogether and remains a crucial revenue stream.
+Furthermore, the time, energy and money that the site loses as our staff prepares for and attends A-Camp is significant and therefore must be "worth it."
 Many team members take time off their paid jobs to work at A-Camp, partially 'cause they know A-Camp profits enable their Autostraddle paychecks.
 But also BECAUSE IT'S SO FUN.

 V. BECAUSE WE REALLY WANT YOU TO HAVE A GOOD TIME